-On December 1, 1996, the Company's principal shareholders sold 49,000 (1.4%) of their existing shares to officers and management employees at \$7.14 per share (number of shares and per share prices adjusted for effect of stock split described in following paragraph).
+On December 1, 1996, the Company's principal shareholders sold 98,000 (1.4%) of their existing shares to officers and management employees at \$3.57 per share.
 The per share price on that date was based on an independent appraisal that valued the Company as a privately held business.
-As a result of the initial public offering, the Company has determined that it should record a non-recurring, non-cash compensation charge of \$500,000 for the year ended December 31, 1996 related to the 49,000 shares.
-This charge was based on the difference between the net offering price the Company expects to receive in the public offering and the net cash price recipients of the 49,000 shares expect to have paid.
-The net cash price to recipients of \$3.57 per share represents the \$7.14 per share price charged by the shareholders, less \$3.76 per share of tax-free dividends that the recipients expect to receive as a result of the shareholder distributions described in Note 2, increased by the recipient's share of taxable income for the year of \$.19 per share (in each case adjusted for the effect of the stock split described in the following paragraph).
+As a result of the Initial Public Offering, the Company has determined that it should record a non-recurring, non-cash compensation charge of \$500,000 for the year ended December 31, 1996 related to the 98,000 shares.
+This charge was based on the difference between the net offering price the Company expects to receive in the public offering and the net cash price recipients of the 98,000 shares expect to have paid.
+The net cash price to recipients of \$1.78 per share represents the \$3.57 per share price charged by the shareholders, less \$1.88 per share of tax-free dividends that the recipients expect to receive as a result of the shareholder distributions described in Note 2, increased by the recipient's share of taxable income for the year of \$.09 per share.
 The compensation charge resulted in a corresponding increase to additional paid-in capital.

-On February 13, 1997, the Board of Directors adopted a long-term incentive compensation plan under which options for 500,000 shares of common stock may be granted to officers and key employees.
+On February 13, 1997, the Board of Directors adopted a long-term incentive compensation plan under which options for 1,000,000 shares of common stock may be granted to officers and key employees.
 The exercise price for options may not be less than the fair market value of the common stock on the date of grant.
-Options for 106,500 shares were granted.
+Options for 213,000 shares were granted.